tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 #### Requesting a large heap from Dalvik

-To request a large heap size on Android 3.x and later, set the `android:largeHeap` property of the `<application>` attribute to `true`.
+To request a large heap size, set the `android:largeHeap` property of the `<application>` attribute to `true`.
 Requires API level 11 or higher.
 Note that you are not guaranteed a fixed increase in available memory, because some devices are constrained by their total available memory.

 ```xml
 <android xmlns:android="http://schemas.android.com/apk/res/android">